AppDaemon/appdaemon/docs/APPGUIDE.rst

 Google API.AI
 -------------

-Similarly, Google's API.AI for Google home is supported - here is the Google version of the same App.To set up Api.ai with your google home refer to the apiai component in home-assistant.
+Similarly, Google's API.AI for Google home is supported - here is the Google version of the same App.
+To set up Api.ai with your google home refer to the apiai component in home-assistant.
 Once it is setup you can use the appdaemon API as the webhook.

 .. code:: python